judeharding/booking-app/README.md

     GLOBAL variables are exported with a CapFirstLetterOfFunc All other variables should be created when needed To run ALL packages inside the app, type -- go run . -- in terminal

+A MAP allows you to store key/value pairs